-Double the Baby Love!
-On Air with Ryan Seacrest's Sisanie and Husband Michael Welcome Twins
+Double Baby Love!
+On Air with Ryan Seacrest's Sisanie Welcomes Twins Aiza Delmar and Maxon Jae

 RELATED GALLERY: Proof Two (or Three!)
 Is Better Than One: From the Carters to the Clooneys, the Cutest Celeb Families of Multiples

-Sisanie revealed her happy news on air in November, opening up emotionally about how she and Michael were “scared” upon seeing a positive pregnancy test, recalling that the couple took it “day by day, week by week” and tried not to get their hopes up since they’d suffered a miscarriage previously.
+Sisanie revealed her happy news on air in November, opening up emotionally about how she and Michael were “scared” upon seeing a positive pregnancy test.

+The then-mom-to-be recalled that the couple took it “day by day, week by week” and tried not to get their hopes up since they’d suffered a miscarriage previously.

 Although the road to conception a second time had been tough for the couple, who wed in January 2014 almost five years after first meeting, it was worth the wait.